Lim-Jiaxian/ID_Assignment01/README.md

 - Page links on top of webpage will be hidden inside an ellipsis with JavaScipt
 - Ellipsis button shows navigational links upon clicking
-- Footer contains navigational page links as well as links to GitHub Repo, Fax & Tel number, and email addresses
+- Footer contains navigational page links as well as links to GitHub Repo, Fax & Tel number, and email addresses Technologies / Language Implemented
+- HTML
+  - Contain all the text, navigational link, book details, web form
+- CSS
+  - Format of website, responsive interactions, border / padding / colour for individual elements
+- JavaScript
+  - Ellipsis Menu for navigational page links when the screen size is small like mobile devices

 # Credits